. Photography Index Home .

 E-TTL Flash Metering

-When you press the shutter button on a Type A camera, the 220EX fires a low power preflash to determine flash exposure a split second before exposure.
+When you press the shutter button, the 220EX fires a low power preflash to determine flash exposure a split second before exposure.
 The preflash is so near the main flash it appears to be a single flash, not two flashes.
-The camera's Evaluative meter, e.g., the 35-zone Evaluative meter in the Elan 7E, is used to measure both ambient light and flash.
+The camera's Evaluative meter is used to measure both ambient light and flash.
 In most modes the camera balances both flash and ambient light for a natural appearance.

 In bright light, EV 10 and above, the 220EX provides automatic fill-in flash in Full Auto and P modes.
 In dim light, below EV 10, flash is the main light in Full Auto and P modes (the background may be dark).
 Av, Tv and M modes deliver automatic fill-in flash in any light, even at night (slow sync).
 Slow sync results in a natural balance between ambient light and flash.
 However, you may need a tripod due to the resulting slow shutter speeds.